 Planning a get-together or searching for a location for wedding photos?
 Rental permits are available for this park for those purposes.

-Victoria Day until mid-October
+Victoria Day until Oct.
+14, 2017

-Tuesdays and Thursdays: 9 a.m. - 1 p.m.
+Tuesdays and Thursdays: 9 a.m. to 1 p.m.

-Weekends: 10 a.m. - 3 p.m., by chance or appointment
+Weekends: 10 a.m. to 3 p.m., by chance or appointment

 Free admission, but donations are welcome

-Wilson's granddaughter, Lorna, recounts...'On the 3.6 acres of the property, there was more activity than just that at the saw mill and grist mill... across the stream where the saw mill stood was an orchard of apples, cherries, pears and peaches, and a large vegetable garden.
-[There was] a barn, where a team of horses, a cow, chickens and pigs were kept.'
+Stories of Wilson Morningstar and the sights and sounds of mill life have been preserved through early photographs, handwritten logbooks and letters, and the fond recollections of Wilson's grandchildren.
+Wilson's granddaughter, Lorna, recounts...'On the 3.6 acres of the property, there was more activity than just that at the saw mill and grist mill... across the stream where the saw mill stood was an orchard of apples, cherries, pears and peaches, and a large vegetable garden'.
+The Morningstars also had a carpentry shop, blacksmith shop and a 'barn, where a team of horses, a cow, chickens and pigs were kept.'

-Today, the operation of the mill and the conservation of the buildings and property are made possible by the ongoing efforts and support of the Friends of Morningstar Mill, the community and the City of St. Catharines.
+Today, Morningstar Mill is one of the few mills in Ontario that houses all its original equipment, and operates its millstones using its original water source.
+The operation of the mill and the conservation of the buildings and property are made possible by the City of St. Catharines and the ongoing efforts and support of the Friends of Morningstar Mill and the community.